STUDENT TUITION LIABILITY AND REFUND POLICY

 a.
 Returns to Federal military service, or

 b.
-Enlists and is accepted into Federal military service, or
+Enlists and reports to Federal military service, or

 c.
 Receives a change of student status through action of the Academic Standing Committee.

 C. A student who is dismissed for academic or disciplinary reasons prior to the end of an academic term shall be liable for all tuition and fees due for that term.

 D. To consider a refund appeal procedure: After the above official withdrawal procedure has been completed, the student who believes an exception is justified, may submit a written appeal with supporting documentation to the President’s Refund Committee, Student Financial Affairs, Nassau Community College.
 All refund requests must be submitted within ONE YEAR after the end of the term in question.
 Non-attendance in a class, informing the instructor of withdrawal, or stopping payment on a check, do not constitute official withdrawal notification.
 Students are liable for payment of tuition and fees due up to the date on which the application for withdrawal is officially approved within the refund period.
 Refunds will be calculated based upon the date of withdrawal as approved by the Registrar and verified by Student Financial Affairs.

 ○ Students with overdue tuition and fees may be referred to a collection agency and will incur additional liabilities of up to 33% to cover all associated collections costs processes.

 Students should allow at least six (6) weeks beyond the Liability/Refund Period for refund checks to be processed.